whosonfirst/go-whosonfirst-spatial-www/cmd/server/README.md

 ```

 The only mandatory field is `geometry` which is expected to be a GeoJSON-encoded geometry.
 The type of the geometry will vary depending on the API endpoint being called.

+Exceptions to this rule (about passing a `SpatialQuery`) are noted on a case-by-case basis below.

 #### Point in polygon